OHSBVA State Officials' Coordinator's Page

 3. Re-serve or no re-serve?

-In Situation 1, the Rules Book is clear but the Case Book makes everything even clearer.
-Rule 8 – the Serve – Articles 5 and 6 describe how a re-serve may be issued.
+The Rules Book (Rule 8 – the Serve – Articles 5 and 6) describes how a re-serve may be issued.
 Art.
 5: “A player’s term of service begins when the player assumes the right-back position as the server and ends when a loss of rally is awarded or a substitution for the player is made prior to the end of the team’s term of service.
 Each player may have only one re-serve during a team’s term of service.
 Art.
 6: “A re-serve shall be called when the server releases the ball for service, then catches it or drops it to the floor.
 The first referee shall cancel the serve and direct a second and last attempt at serve.
 The server is allowed a new five seconds for the re-serve.
 A re-serve is considered to be part of a single attempt to serve.
 Therefore, after the first referee’s signal for service, no requests, e.g., time-out, service order, lineup, substitution, libero replacement, etc. may be recognized until after the ball has been served.”

-The Case Book FULLY explains the intent of the rule.
-Re-Serve, p.
-29
+The Case Book FULLY explains the intent of the rule under the header Re-Serve, p.
+29, CB

 4. Server tosses ball and it touches down backboard or ceiling (includes “up” backboard)